 - Heat the pot over very low heat for about 10 minutes (for 2 servings).
 When small bubbles appear on the surface of the liquid, remove the kombu.

-- Cut the kamaboko into 0.2 inch (5mm) slices.
-Remove the stem from the shiitake mushroom and slice the cap into 6 pieces.
-As for mitsuba, remove the leaves from the stems.
+- Cut kamaboko into ⅕-inch (5mm) slices.
+Remove the stem from shiitake mushroom and slice the cap into 6 pieces.
+For mitsuba, remove the leaves from the stems.

-- Put the dashi, kamaboko, shiitake mushrooms, and A (sake, salt, light soy sauce) in a pot, and simmer until the ingredients are cooked.
+- Put the dashi, kamaboko, shiitake mushrooms, and seasonings (sake, salt, and light soy sauce) in a pot, and simmer until all the ingredients are cooked.

-- Serve in individual bowls and top with the mitsuba leaves.
+- Serve in each bowl and top with the mitsuba leaves.

 Notes

-- If you already have dashi, start from step 5.
+- If you already have awase dashi or another type of dashi, start from step 5.
+In this case, use 1 ⅔ cups (400ml) of your dashi for 2 servings.

 - You can store it in the refrigerator for up to 2 days.